jsnmrs/jasonmorris/posts/rotating-ssh-keys.md

 ## Test new key&rsquo;s access to GitHub

-Verify you can login to Github with the new SSH key.
+Verify you can login to GitHub with the new SSH key.

 `ssh -T git@github.com -i ~/.ssh/id_rsa`

-If the key works, you&rsquo;ll see:
+If the key works, you&rsquo;ll see a message confirming authentication (and that GitHub doesn&rsquo;t allow shell access).
-"Hi &lt;username&gt;!
-You&rsquo;ve successfully authenticated, but GitHub does not provide shell access."

 ## Backup folder